Yolodude25/Steam-Viewbot/README.md

+# [SEEMS TO BE PATCHED]
-# Steam Viewbot
+## Steam Viewbot

 ![CSGO Viewbot Screenshot](https://i.ibb.co/w403F4w/steam-s5bp7-Ag-SSM.png)

 s/o to yani and kalichan for the help

-This is a viewbot that was nabbed.
-It was reported to Valve however Valve did not respond to their security emails.
+This was a viewbot that was nabbed.
+It was reported to Valve however Valve did not respond to their security emails and it was leaked.
+This seems to be patched now.

 The notorious "fake kqly" and many other cheaters use the same methodology for this.
 I don't care about CSGO anymore nor do I care about what goes on in CSGO anymore so as a parting gift I am releasing a few exploits that were ruining the community.